-The table below lists the full slate of courses that PhD students could take as an elective (but note that not all courses are offered every year - make sure to check webadvisor for the most up-to-date information).
-The right-hand column flags designated which courses serve as 'field courses' and which courses are so-called 'twinned' course that can also be taken by upper-year undergraduate students.
+The table below lists the courses that PhD students could take as an elective (but note that not all courses are offered every year - make sure to check webadvisor for the most up-to-date information).
+The right-hand column flags designated which courses serve as 'field courses'.

-Code Name Note POLS6050 The Politics of Identity Field POLS6120 Theories of International Relations Field POLS6130 Rights, Justice & Public Policy POLS6150 Constitutionalism & Judicial Politics Field POLS6160 Multi-Level Governance in Canada Twinned POLS6170 Courts and Parliament Twinned POLS6180 Women, Justice and Public Policy Twinned POLS6200 Advanced Topics in Law and Politics Twinned POLS6210 Conceptions of Canada Twinned POLS6380 Political Contention in a Comparative Perspective Field POLS6390 Resource Scarcity & Conflict Twinned POLS6400 Citizenship and Social Policy POLS6510 Political Participation & Engagement POLS6520 International Political Economy Twinned POLS6530 Human Rights, Ethics, and Development Twinned POLS6540 Topics in Comparative Politics Twinned POLS6550 Topics in Public Management Twinned POLS6560 Topics in Public Policy Twinned POLS6570 International Relations of the Middle East Twinned POLS6580 Topics in International Relations Twinned POLS6590 Advanced Topics in The Politics of Identity Twinned POLS6630 Approaches to Public Policy Field POLS6640 Canadian Public Administration Twinned POLS6730 Development and Global Justice POLS6950 Digital Democracy Twinned POLS6960 Directed Readings
+Code Name Note

+POLS6050 The Politics of Identity Field

+POLS6120 Theories of International Relations Field

+POLS6130 Rights, Justice & Public Policy

+POLS6150 Constitutionalism & Judicial Politics Field

+POLS6380 Political Contention in a Comparative Perspective Field

+POLS6400 Citizenship and Social Policy

+POLS6510 Political Participation & Engagement

+POLS6630 Approaches to Public Policy Field

+POLS6730 Development and Global Justice

+POLS6960 Directed Readings

-The last course in this table, POLS6960-Directed Readings, requires additional explanation.
+The last course in this table, POLS\6960-Directed Readings, requires additional explanation.
 If students can find a willing faculty member, they can take a directed reading course on any subject relevant to political science.
 The student should expect a course load equivalent to other graduate classes.
-Students may not request reading courses that are similar in content and/or purpose to existing courses, or reading courses that would duplicate work that will have to be done in the context of the MRP or Thesis.
+Students may not request reading courses that are similar in content and/or purpose to existing courses, or reading courses that would duplicate work that will have to be done in the context of the dissertation.
 Once a student and instructor agree on running a directed reading course, they must jointly create a detailed course outline.
 This outline must specify readings, grading criteria, deadlines for submission of work, and a schedule of meetings.
 Then the student must complete a paper add form with a reading course code signed by the instructor.
 The student then submits the course outline to the Graduate Coordinator for approval.
 If approved, this add form is given to the Graduate Program Assistant.
 If the reading course instructor is also the student's Advisor, an outside reader is required to review the final submission in the course.